yashvinj/SpotifyMusicRecommenderSystem/README.md

 2. Genre classification: Random forest, ~95% accurate
 3. Current day popularity: Multiple regression, R2 ~0.33
 4. UBCF’s accuracy is higher than that of IBCF

+## Limitations

+The project could be improved by using more ensemble learning methods.
+Similarly, additional genres or multiple genre classification could have been implemented using the decision tree methods.
+This would enable for more flexible testing of contemporary songs to estimate their chance of becoming a hit.